pmjones/AutoShell/README.md

 ### Option Descriptions

-You can define long and short options for your command by adding an `#[Option]` attribute to a constructor-promoted property in an extended _Options_ class.
+You can define long and short options for your command by adding an `#[Option]` attribute to a constructor-promoted property in a class that implements _Options_ marker interface.

 The property name can be anything you like, but must be nullable.
 (_AutoShell_ indicates an option was not passed at the command line by setting it to `null`).

-It should be defined as `readonly`, and should not have a default value.
+The property should be defined as `readonly`, and should not have a default value.

 The first `#[Option]` parameter, a comma-separated list of short and long names for the option, is the only one required: